aligote/wordpress-theme/README.md

 ### [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)
 The best way to understand coding standards is to review the default Twenty themes.
 Underscores is another well-coded and standardize theme.
 A more detailed overview is available on Underscores’ [website](http://underscores.me/).

+### Common WordPress template files
+Below is a list of some basic theme templates and files recognized by WordPress.

+- index.php
+The main template file.
+It is required in all themes.

+- style.css
+The main stylesheet.
+It is required in all themes and contains the information header for your theme.

+- rtl.css
+The right-to-left stylesheet is included automatically if the website language’s text direction is right-to-left.

+- comments.php
+The comments template.

+- front-page.php
+The front page template is always used as the site front page if it exists, regardless of what settings on Admin > Settings > Reading.

 ## Resource

 Official WordPress Theme Guide [Goto](https://developer.wordpress.org/themes/)